Bladder Cancer and Now Skin Cancer

 Well, skin cancer is the most common cancer in the USA and indeed worldwide.

 It's been recently reported that 1 in 5 Americans will get diagnosed with skin cancer before the age of 70.
-That's at least 20% of the population, and unfortunately, the numbers are still rising.1
+That's at least 20 percent of the population, and unfortunately, the numbers are still rising.1

 The following factors can increase our risk of developing skin cancer:2